MyWorldEva/MyWorldEva/README.md

 ## Hi, I’m Leak! 👋
 * 👀 I’m interested in coding bots and creating websites.
-* 🤖 I will be posting how-to properly code a bot in JavaScript and Python.
+* 🤖 I will be posting how to properly code a bot in JavaScript and Python.
 * 🌱 I’m currently learning JS, Java, and C++.
 * 📫 How to reach me: Gmail - halinpalin467@gmail.com , [Youtube - Eva](https://www.youtube.com/channel/UCP50VU_vAMGOH6cY4lfR1qg) , [Steam - Eva](https://steamcommunity.com/profiles/76561198860656732/)
-* 😄 Pronouns: She/Her
+* 😄 Pronouns: He/Him
 * ⚡ Fun fact: If I could go anywhere I want, I would go to Japan.

 ## Skills and Experience